 Typically, users ‘snack’ on content while reading on their mobiles – there isn’t always time to leave a comment when they want to interact – and frankly, things have moved on since you could only ‘like’ a post.

-In line with some of the leading social channels, readers want easy and quick ways to respond to or share content the way they choose.
+In line with some of the leading social channels, readers want easy and quick ways to respond to or share content the way they choose – whether it’s sharing a Tumblr post or sharing something from Blogger.
 And social media buttons have evolved in line with that.
 Your site should too.

 3.Build a Long-Term Audience Using Newsletters